 On October 19, 2017, we announced that Lycopodium has been instructed to initiate critical path engineering for the Nyngan Scandium Project.
-Lycopodium will commence work immediately on select critical path components for the project, including design and specification engineering on the high-pressure autoclave unit, associated flash and splash vessels and several specialized high-pressure input pumps.
-This engineering work will enable final supplier selection, firm component pricing and delivery dates for these key process components.
+Lycopodium commenced work on select critical path components for the project, including design and specification engineering on the high-pressure autoclave unit, associated flash and splash vessels and several specialized high-pressure input pumps.
+The engineering work was completed during 2018 and will enable final supplier selection, firm component pricing and delivery dates for these key process components.